Branding and identity development: learning the basics

 - Business.
 Start with the work on the product or service.
 At this stage, the main goal is to match the vision of the business owner and project executors.

-- Study.
+- Research.
 The next stage is the introduction to the client’s business.
 Here you need to conduct a commercial analysis of competitive products/services, brands, market, and trends.
 At the same time, you need to determine the target audience and divide it into segments.

 - Strategy.
 It is built on hypotheses, insights, the brand platform, the chosen metaphor, and architecture.